Christian counseling: History

 advocated a Christian-based approach which differed from the psychological and psychiatric solutions of the time.
 As a devout Protestant, Adams believed that it was the job of the church to heal people who he believed were morally corrupt, but labeled by society as mentally ill.
 He rejected other models of counseling, such as the medical model, which gave clients a medical diagnosis based on a list of their behaviors or actions.
 Adams believed the lists of maladaptive behaviors listed under each diagnostic category were actually behaviors emanating from our volitional nature, rather than an illness.
 Maladaptive behaviors, he maintained, are a matter of sin and therefore subject to confrontation and education in God's word, exhorting the client to choose behavior that is obedient to God's word, thus removing the sin in their life.
 Adams disagreed with any attempt to reclassify behavior that removed people from complete responsibility for their choices.

-Adams gained converts but also lost popularity among people as well.

-Adams' model of Nouthetic counseling identifies many scriptures that a counselor may use to exhort clients to change their behavior and come into obedience and away from sin.
-The term "nouthetic" derives from the Greek word noutheteo, meaning "to admonish".